Key message: It is not enough to just name the steps of the problem-solving process, each step must be explained and understood.

 Here is an example how to solve a problem:

-The climate of our world changes.
-This is an unsatisfactory situation because as a result glaciers and sea ice melt, the sea level rises, more flooding and droughts occur, hurricanes and other storms become stronger, species become extinct and some diseases can spread due to migration.
+Then people understood that climate change is an unsatisfactory situation because as a result glaciers and sea ice melt, the sea level rises, more flooding and droughts occur, hurricanes and other storms become stronger, species become extinct and some diseases can spread due to migration.

-The goal is to stop the climate change by reducing the amount of CO2 and other greenhouse gases in the atmosphere.
+The goal is to stop the climate change by reducing the amount of carbon dioxide and other greenhouse gases in the atmosphere.

 Unfortunately this is not easy to do because there are two obstacles: